 Treatment for low estrogen levels comes in many forms, which your OBGYN or doctor will help you choose what’s best for your needs, and if you are a candidate for estrogen therapy.
 Everyone and their circumstances are different and therefore treatment results will vary.
 Types of estrogen therapy include:

 If you’re not a candidate for estrogen therapy, these natural treatments usually involve a water-soluble lubricant to moisten the vagina and relieve discomfort.
-In addition to estrogen therapy, the team at Androgenix Solutions suggests staying hydrated by drinking an adequate amount of water, eating a well-balanced diet full of fibrous fruits and vegetables, nuts, and avoid processed and sugary foods.
+In addition to estrogen therapy, the team at Androgenix Advanced Health and Wellness Center suggests staying hydrated by drinking an adequate amount of water, eating a well-balanced diet full of fibrous fruits and vegetables, nuts, and avoiding processed and sugary foods.
 In addition, exercise and reduce stress as much as possible.